Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Do the math.
 Does the DEI funding equate to more than the cost of a burrito ($7) per employee?
 While it’s not everything, funding can be a good indicator (or a warning sign) of how important DEI efforts are to the organization.

-## Who’s participating in your DEI program?
+## Who’s Participating in Your DEI Program?

 ### Who to Ask:
 Peer / Teammate